Laura-Legat/Practical-Work-AI/README.md

 ## Hyperparameter optimization

-Perform hyperparameter optimization for any number of trials for either of the models with the `optuna_paropt.py` script
+Perform hyperparameter optimization for any number of trials for either of the models with the `optuna_paropt.py` script.
+Please refer to the argparse documentation within the script for further information on the flags.

 ## Training

 Train/finaltrain Ex2Vec by running the `train.py` script.
 Similarly, train GRU4Rec by running the `run.py` script located in the `GRU4Rec_Fork` submodule folder.
+Please refer to the argparse documentation within the script for further information on the flags.

+## Combination ideas

+Combination idea 1 and 3 can be run via their respetive scripts located in the root folder.
+Combination idea 2 can be run by adding the `-ep` flag when executing `train.py` to specify a GRU4Rec model path.

 ## Dataset
 The dataset is provided [here](https://zenodo.org/record/8316236).